Klarna buys BillPay, the PayPal of Germany, for $75M from Wonga

 “We are thrilled to join the Klarna team.
 Together we will have a market leading position in Germany, Austria and Switzerland, and will be able to offer our merchants and users highly attractive payment options in more international markets in an ever increasing cross-border e-commerce environment,” said BillPay CEO, Nelson Holzner, in a statement.

-It’s not clear how big BillPay’s business is today — or Klarna’s for that matter.
-Back when Wonga acquired it, the company was a little more forthcoming and noted that it had 2 million users and agreements with 3,500 sites/online storefronts, with annual transaction volume of €300 million ($409 million).
+It’s not clear how big BillPay’s business is today but it has grown in the last few years.
+Today it has 12 million customers in its four markets.
+Back when Wonga acquired it, the company had 2 million users and agreements with 3,500 sites/online storefronts, with annual transaction volume of €300 million ($409 million).

+This deal will make Germany Klarna’s biggest market.
+Klarna has 45 million customers in Europe, and the BillPay deal will give it a combined 27 million customers in Germany (out of 80 million in that market).

-But fast forward to 2017, and PayPal is far from the only other company working in online payments today, and so it’s a crowded and competitive market.
+But as the market has grown, so have rivals.
+In 2017, PayPal is far from the only other company working in online payments, and it’s a crowded and competitive market.
 Specifically for Klarna, one interesting competitor is Stripe, which also positions itself as a very simple way for third parties to incorporate payments into their sites and apps.

 Klarna — founded back in 2005 by Sebastian Siemiatkowski, Victor Jacobsson and Niklas Adalberth, has to date has raised around $291 million with backers including several VC biggies: Atomico, DST, General Atlantic, IVP, QED and Sequoia.